ROCm/HIP/docs/how-to/hip_cpp_language_extensions.rst

 ================================================================================

 The ``warpSize`` constant contains the number of threads per warp for the given target device.
-It can differ between different architectures, and on RDNA architectures it can even differ between kernel launches, depending on whether they run in CU or WGP mode.
-See the
-:doc:`hardware features <../reference/hardware_features>` for more
+It can differ between different architectures, see the :doc:`hardware features <../reference/hardware_features>` for more information.
-information.